mountainash/openssh-client/README.md

 ![Pufferfish](https://gitlab.com/containeryard/openssh/-/raw/14afda69422ca6c4dc91e49cf79de24f0a65b226/avatar.png)

 Can be used in a deployment pipeline to connect to a remote host, and run a git, a Docker `pull` or any CLI command.
+It's very small and lightweight, based on Alpine Linux.

 ## Setup

+Image available on [Docker Hub](https://hub.docker.com/r/mountainash/openssh-client) or [GitLab Container Registry](https://gitlab.com/containeryard/openssh/container_registry/1422252).

 ### Environment Variables

-These variables are set in GitLab CI/CD settings (but could be any CI/CD pipeline service eg. GitHub Actions, CircleCI, Jenkins, etc.):
+These variables are set in the CI/CD settings (these could be any CI/CD pipeline service eg. GitHub Actions, GitLab CI/CD, CircleCI, Jenkins, etc.):
 - `SSH_HOST` (remote's hostname)
 - `SSH_KNOWN_HOSTS` (host's key signature eg. `[172.31.98.99]:22222 ssh-ed25519 AAAAC3NzaC1lZDI1NTE...n9K9hnplyRGA3MJfe/wBoCVIaX`, can be set to `NoStrictHostKeyChecking` to not check)
-- `SSH_USER_NAME` (ssh username for access to the host)
-- `SSH_PRIVATE_KEY` (ssh private key for SSH_USER_NAME)
+- `SSH_PRIVATE_KEY` (SSH private key added to the agent store)

-### Generating SSH_PRIVATE_KEY
+### Tool: Generating SSH_PRIVATE_KEY

 Need some new keys?
 You can use this image to generate them (no polluting up your local machine with keys - and adding to your "vector").